thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

   Clean code is also a name of the popular book, which you should read to write good.

-  When we work in a team with 3-5 people or more in the repository, the only thing you can catch up with the logic is reading every commits and file changed.
+  When we work in a team with 3-5 people or more in the repository, the only thing you can catch up with the logic is **reading every commits and file changed**.
 It's not only duty in the project, you can learn from others code and found some bad code.

   There are some takeaway key points in the book: